szapp/FeatShare/doc/tutorial.rst

     127
     138  ...

-The only really certain information we have about were to find the parts are the file it is in and the names of the constants.
+The only really certain information we have about where to find the part is the file it is in and the names of the constants.

-The first though might be to just search and replace the affected parts or replace the lines by line number.
+A first thought might be to just search and replace the affected parts or replace them by line number.
-However, take a look how the ``file1.cpp`` looks on a different computer:
+However, take a look at how the ``file1.cpp`` looks on a different computer:

 .. code-block:: cpp